Skip to content

 Security

-microagent-kit treats the kernel, rootfs, and request files as executable input.
-Microagent does not sign images, scan layers, mediate credentials, or enforce policy — those concerns belong to the upstream system that calls microagent.
+What microagent secures is the VM layer: it verifies the kernel against a known SHA-256, pins the rootfs image by digest, reports runtime verification hashes you can check before start, and runs a host supervisor you can sign.
+Everything above the VM boundary belongs to the caller. microagent treats the kernel, rootfs, and request files as executable input.
+It does not sign images, scan layers, mediate credentials, or enforce policy.
+Those concerns belong to the system that calls microagent.
 See Boundaries for the full list.

 • The rootfs is whatever OCI image the caller specified.
-Pin by digest in production. microagent rootfs build rejects mutable tag references unless you pass --allow-mutable.
+Pin by digest in production - a tag can resolve to different content tomorrow, and only a digest pin makes the workspace contents reproducible and attestable. microagent rootfs build rejects mutable tag references unless you pass --allow-mutable.